HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 When you're logged in, you will see a black navigation bar.
 You will also see your GitHub profile icon.
-Click on the + sign next to your profile icon, and select New repository from the drop-down menu.
+Select the + sign next to your profile icon, and select New repository from the drop-down menu.

 Now you are at the **Create a new repository** page.